tari-project/rfcs/src/RFC-0201_TariScript.md

 }
 ```

-The [metadata signature] is a [CAPK Signature] (as described [here](#commitment-and-public-key-signature)) signed with
+The [metadata signature] is a [CAPK signature] (as described in [RFC-0182](./RFC-0182_CommitmentSignatures.md)) signed with
 the commitment value, \\( v_i \\), known by the sender and receiver, the spending key, \\( k_i \\), known by the
 receiver and the sender offset private key, \\(k\_{Oi}\\), known by the sender. (_Note that \\( k\_{Oi} \\) should be
-treated as a nonce._) The CAPK Signature is effectively an aggregated CAPK Signature between the sender and receiver,
+treated as a nonce._) The CAPK signature is effectively an aggregated CAPK signature between the sender and receiver,
 and the challenge consists of all the transaction output metadata, effectively forming a contract between the sender and
 receiver, making all those values non-malleable and ensuring only the sender and receiver can enter into this contract.